 Sustainability as a prerequisite for a successful city was a topic that was raised across every WCS session.
 Cities, it was agreed, must deliver long-term social, economic and environmental benefits to all urban stakeholders.
 Key to delivering this sustainable growth is long-term vision and planning.
 Given cities’ long development cycles, sustained sound governance is critical to ensure that they see their urban development through to completion.

 Suzhou, the 2014 Lee Kuan Yew World City Prize Laureate, made a conscious decision over two decades ago to ensure that social, environmental, cultural and economic factors were incorporated into its development planning.
-“Suzhou’s demonstration of sound planning principles and good urban management” empowered it to achieve economic and social progress, while still preserving the city’s “significant cultural heritage”, said Professor Kishore Mahbubani, Dean, Lee Kuan Yew School of Public Policy, National University of Singapore and Chairman of the Prize Nominating Committee.
+“Suzhou’s demonstration of sound planning principles and good urban management” empowered it to achieve economic and social progress, while still preserving the city’s “significant cultural heritage”, said Professor Kishore Mahbubani, then-Dean, Lee Kuan Yew School of Public Policy, National University of Singapore and then-Chairman of the Prize Nominating Committee.
 Consequently, Suzhou has managed to balance economic growth, while ensuring environmental and architectural heritage protection.

 The issues of sustainability and resilience were addressed by numerous speakers as well.
 Key to this is the marriage of physical infrastructure and technology.
 Cities must put in place infrastructure capable of coping with the impact of climate change, with PM Lee highlighting snowfall in Cairo and flooding in London as examples of environmental unpredictability.
-Speaking at the summit’s closing summary, Dr Liu Thai Ker, Chairman of the Centre for Liveable Cities, Singapore, argued that cities must be economically, physically and socially resilient.
+Speaking at the summit’s closing summary, Dr Liu Thai Ker, then-Chairman of the Centre for Liveable Cities, Singapore, argued that cities must be economically, physically and socially resilient.
 He advocated building integrated technological systems to create smart cities that are capable of connecting urban systems and infrastructure.